siv2r/kidney-exchange/docs/newContributors.md

- 1. Mentors will review your changes and will give feedback and if everything go well, your PR will get merged, Hurray  🎉🥳
+ 1. Mentors will review your changes and will give feedback and if everything goes well, your PR will get merged, Hurray  🎉🥳